Sigismund II Augustus: Recognition of marriage with Barbara

+Struggle with opposition

+From the outset of his reign, Sigismund Augustus came into collision with the country's privileged Polish nobility, after many of them refused to recognize his marriage to Barbara and accept her as their Queen.

-The young and beautiful Barbara was despised by Queen Bona, who attempted to annul the marriage at any cost.
-The agitation was also abundant at Sigismund's first Sejm (parliament) sitting on 31 October 1548 where the deputies threatened to renounce their allegiance unless the new king repudiated Barbara.
-The nobles portrayed Barbara as an opportunistic prostitute that charmed the king for her own benefit.
-That perception was shared with Bona Sforza, who decisively eliminated all her rivals by any means to stay in power.
+Barbara was despised by Queen Bona, who attempted to annul the marriage at any cost, and who departed from Wawel and went to Mazovia where she established her own small courtly entourage..
+The agitation was also abundant at Sigismund's first Sejm (parliament) sitting on 31 October 1548, where the deputies threatened to renounce their allegiance unless the King repudiated Barbara.
+The nobles portrayed Barbara as an opportunistic prostitute who charmed the king for her own benefit.
 The young monarch even considered abdicating.
-By 1550, when Sigismund summoned his second Sejm, the nobles had begun to be in his favor; the nobility was rebuked by Marshal Piotr Kmita Sobieński, who accused them of attempting to unduly diminish the legislative prerogatives of the Polish Crown.
-Furthermore, Bona departed from Wawel and went to Mazovia where she established her own small courtly entourage.
+To avoid an armed rebellion, Sigismund also formed an alliance with his former father-in-law, Ferdinand I Habsburg in 1549.

 Unlike her predecessor, Barbara was disliked by the royal court and led a more secluded life with Sigismund Augustus, who was deeply in love with her.
-On the other hand, she was ambitious, intelligent, perceptive and had an exemplar taste in fashion.
+On the other hand, she was ambitious, intelligent, perceptive and had an exemplary taste in fashion.
 She always wore precious pearl necklaces when sitting for portraits.
 The mutual admiration between Sigismund and Barbara made the relationship "one of the greatest love affairs in Polish history".

-While still married to Elizabeth, Sigismund Augustus ordered the construction of a secret passage connecting the Royal Castle in Vilnius with the nearby Radziwiłł Palace so that the couple could meet frequently and discreetly.
+Sigismund Augustus provided luxurious lifestyle and expensive gifts for his wife at Wawel Castle since her arrival in Kraków on 13 February 1549.
+The royal pair often visited royal hunting residency in Niepołomice.

+The King also granted Barbara several provinces to administer and provide income.
+Although ambitious and bright, she showed a lack of interest in political life, but had some influence over decisions made by Sigismund.